Digipolitan/yemma-discovery/README.md

 ```

-2. Use `Yemma-Discovery` to proxy request to registered instances.
+3. Proxy request to registered instances.

 If you develop a Gateway, it can be helpful to have a direct access to the registered nodes.